Call Us - (07) 5562 1300

 Sebaceous cysts are benign (non-cancerous) lumps of fatty tissue that sit just beneath the surface of the skin and contain air, fluid or semi-fluid material.
-They’re commonly found throughout the body, particularly on the neck, face and upper body.
-Although some cysts may eventually dissolve on their own, others may not and patients may choose to have them surgically removed, especially if they’re in an aesthetically sensitive area or if they generate some degree of physical discomfort.
+In most cases patients will choose to have cysts surgically removed, especially if they’re in an aesthetically sensitive area or if they cause physical discomfort.

-If you suspect that you may have a cyst, do not attempt to pick at it or burst it as if it were an ordinary pimple, as this will only make the condition worse.
-Instead, consult with a doctor who can make a diagnosis for you and treat it accordingly.
+If you suspect that you may have a cyst, do not attempt to pick at it or burst it as if it were an ordinary pimple, as this can lead to infection.

-All cysts are removed under local anaesthesia.
+All cysts are removed under local anaesthesia in our theatre rooms here at Skin Clinic Robina.
 Injections are made around the treated area and a careful incision is made in the skin that covers the cyst.
-The cyst wall is then meticulously sliced open and extracted, along with its inner contents.
+The cyst wall is then meticulously sliced open and extracted, along with its contents.
 The resulting cavity is then sealed with stitches, which are left in for approximately 1 – 2 weeks.
-This is then covered with a special bandage.
 Generally, when cysts are surgically removed, they do not come back.

 Yes.
 Aside from surgery, it is possible to eliminate the sebaceous cyst by draining the fluid from it, but this method is not recommended as there’s a good chance that the cyst will return again.

-Your doctor can diagnose if you have a sebaceous cyst, simply by examining the lump.
-If your doctor determines that the lump is abnormal, they may arrange for subsequent tests, to eliminate the possibility of a cancerous tumour.
+Our Doctor’s can diagnose if you have a sebaceous cyst, simply by examining the lump.
+If your doctor determines that the lump is abnormal, they may arrange for subsequent testsincluding x-ray or ultrasound.

 If you think that you may have a sebaceous cyst and would like to have it examined by a doctor, arrange for an appointment with Skin Clinic Robina today, specialists in sebaceous cyst removal surgery.